Item Rarities Explained

 Items assigned a rarity between 1 and 99 actively stock in the main Neopian Shops.
 Rarity determines how items stock in these shops.
-An item with a lower rarity will stock more frequently, in higher quantities, and for lower prices than items with a higher rarity.
+An item with a lower rarity will stock more frequently and in higher quantities.

 This rarity range includes items that stock very, very, very rarely in the main Neopian Shops as well as a few other odds and ends, including Golden Dubloon food, Nerkmids, and some competition prizes.

 Items within this rarity range cannot be bought in the main Neopian Shops.
 They can be obtained in a number of different ways including, but not limited to:

 - Mixing items at the Cooking Pot

 - Gambling Nerkmids at the Alien Aisha Vending Machine